robertkrimen/otto/README.md

 type Error struct {}
 ```

-An Error represents a runtime error, e.g., a `TypeError`, a `ReferenceError`, etc.
+An Error represents a runtime error, e.g. a `TypeError`, a `ReferenceError`, etc.

 ### func (Error) Error